ecmwf/ecmwf-opendata/README.md

 The `Client.download()` method takes the same parameters as the `Client.retrieve()` method, but will download the whole data files from the server, ignoring keywords like `param`, `levelist` or `number`.

-The example below will download all field from the latest time step 24, ignoring the keyword `param`vi tes  :
+The example below will download all field from the latest time step 24, ignoring the keyword `param`:

 ```python
 from ecmwf.opendata import Client